corda/corda-docs-portal/content/en/tools/digital-currencies/burning/_index.md

       figure
 	  src="images/tokens-have-been-successfully-burned-message.png"
       width=50%
-	  figcaption="'Tokens have been successfully created...'
+	  figcaption="'Tokens have been successfully burned...'
 Message"
-	  alt="'Tokens have been successfully created...'
+	  alt="'Tokens have been successfully burned...'
 Message"
    >}}

    The vault balance for the token definition will now show the updated amount in the central bank's vault, minus the burned tokens: